 * Clashes between police, protesters in Conakry, Labe

-* Main opposition leaders boycott meeting
+* Main opposition leaders boycott meeting with president

 By Saliou Samb